mika314/mika314.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I like to have fun and play games.
+I do irrational things, it is in my name.
 Haha!

 Places you can find me on Internet: